IBSim/VirtualLab/docs/source/contributing.rst

 Amending Available Methods
 **************************

-Ammendments can be made to the methods available by using the :file:`config.py` file in the relevant methods directory.
+Amendments can be made to the methods available by using the :file:`config.py` file in the relevant methods directory.
 For example, due to the HIVE experiment being a multi-stage multi-physics experiment, 'Sim' needs to include a few additional steps.
 These are added in the file :file:`Scripts/Experiments/HIVE/Sim/config.py`.
 There is a similar config file for the meshing routine of HIVE also.

 Adding New Methods
 ******************